 This is the sign that means you’re about to eat lunch.
 YAY!
 West Newton is a full trail town with several food options, including our favorite, The Trailside.
 (More info on the Trailside will be coming in a later post.)

 The next major attraction moving east from West Newton is Cedar Creek Park.
-There is camping and boating here, as you travel alongside the Youghiogheny River.
+There is camping and boating here, as long as you have tents, or in the case of RVs they must have a brake controller for safety sake.
+These camping grounds are found as you travel alongside the Youghiogheny River.

 Finally, after a very LONG stretch of 12 miles with no sign of civilization, we turned a corner and wound up here: Connellsville!!
 It’s a nice downhill slope right into the town, and that was much appreciated as well.